-Lasagna is a comfortable and delicious food, but there is no recognized nutrition in the pasta.
+Lasagna is a comfortable and delicious food, but there is no recognized nutrition in pasta.
 It contains calories, sodium, and saturated fat.

 Although baked ziti and lasagna are both made from pasta, they both have similarities and differences you probably haven’t noticed.

-It is hard to decide on which one is better, however, there seems to be a preference for lasagna over baked ziti.
+It is hard to decide which one is better, however, there seems to be a preference for lasagna over baked ziti.